 The central bank could potentially sterilize the purchase of government debt by the sale of other securities.
 There are two ways in which one can imagine the sterilized purchase of government debt by the central bank, which does not increase monetary liabilities and is therefore not inflationary.
 One case is where the central bank has assets other than government debt on its balance sheet, such as for example gold or foreign exchange reserves.
 The central bank can purchase government debt, sell gold or reserves, and keep the money supply unchanged.
-This typically is not a solution though, as central banks' other assets are small compared to government debt as a net concept, subtracting any assets (other than government bonds) that either the central bank or the government itself has on its balance sheet.
+This typically is not a solution though, as central banks' other assets are small compared to government debt.26 More generally, this illustrates that we should look at government debt as a net concept, subtracting any assets (other than government bonds) that either the central bank or the government itself has on its balance sheet.
 When this net government debt is in the multiplicity region, the economy becomes subject to self-fulfilling debt crises.